octobercms/docs/help-console.md

 Use the scaffolding commands to speed up the development process.

-`october:fresh` - removes the demo theme and plugin that ships with October.
+`october:fresh` - removes the demo theme and plugin that ships with OctoberCMS.

     php artisan october:fresh